-In general, homework will be assigned each Fri. and will be due in class the following Fri.
+In general, homework will be assigned each Fri. and will be due the following Fri. by electronic submission in ICON.
 Exceptions to this schedule will be announced in class.

 Show your work when solving written homework problems.
 For computer problems, turn in printouts of your commands or programs and their output.